 In mid-2013, members of some gangs claimed that the BNC gangsters were destabilising the crime dynamics in certain regions of the capital by encompassing smaller groups, suspending agreements they had made with neighbouring gangs and stimulating violent competition where, hitherto, a division of territories and markets had been agreed.
 In the following years, voluntary and forced alliances, as well as countless takings of drug-dealing spots followed by the extermination of their former employees, were systematically led by the Bala members.

 The period from 2013 to 2016, illustrated in Graph 3 below, was marked by a progressive increase in violent and intentional murders in the capital.
 The curves indicate a sharp rise, contrary to the stability of the previous decade.
-In this three-year window the aggregate homicide rate for the total population rose from 39.9 to 62.7/100,000 inhabitants, while the rate for young non-black men went from 147.4 to 233.5, and the homicide rate for young black men jumped from 217.9 to 417.3/100,000.
+In this three-year window, the aggregate homicide rate for the total population rose from 39.9 to 62.7/100,000 inhabitants, while the rate for young non-black men went from 147.4 to 233.5, and the homicide rate for young black men jumped from 217.9 to 417.3/100,000.

 The build-up of the BNC’s reprehensible practices in the criminal universe, from the perspective of several gangs that also operated in Porto Alegre’s criminal markets, became a key factor for the creation of the Antibala group in 2015.
 This was a coalition that, in the name of what is right in crime, intended to curb the BNC and react to its acts of oppression.
 At that time, the BNC and Antibala became fronts for criminal alliances, known as embolamentos (clusters) in street parlance, agreed between groups of varying sizes (Idem, 2021a).
 This polarization ended up encompassing practically all the actors of the city’s criminal world.
 The BNC and Antibala were becoming, in analytical terms, rival regional factions.

-The conflict between the rivals intensified and, in unprecedented fashion, the total number of murders in Porto Alegre reached 700 in 2015, foretelling the arrangements that were being forged in the local criminal world, and that would become evident in early January 2016, when the clash between Antibala and BNC was openly declared and the factional war began in the city’s poor outskirts (Idem, 2021b).
-The now veteran BNC went to battle with the newly created Antibala and in the most brutal year in Porto Alegre’s history, the total number of homicides reached 903.
-Among young black men the rate exceeded 400/100,000.
-In the same period, as demonstrated in Graph 3, the homicide rate proportional to the population group without young men—and therefore not involved in factional warfare—remained at European levels: 3.2 per 100,000.
+The conflict between the rivals intensified and, in unprecedented fashion, the total number of murders in Porto Alegre reached 700 in 2015, foretelling the arrangements that were being forged in the local criminal world, and that would become evident in early January 2016, when the clash between Antibala and BNC was openly declared and the war among factions began in the city’s poor outskirts (Idem, 2021b).
+The now veteran BNC went to battle with the newly created Antibala and, in the most brutal year in Porto Alegre’s history, the total number of homicides reached 903.
+Among young black men, the rate exceeded 400/100,000.
+In the same period, as demonstrated in Graph 3, the homicide rate pertaining to the population group without young men—and therefore not involved in war among factions—remained at European levels: 3.2 per 100,000.